dankeemahill/naco/README.md

 naco
 ====

-"Draw the Border!" and "Naco or Naco?" are border cities quiz games built for Migrahack.
+"Draw the Border!" and "Naco or Naco?" are border cities quiz games built for [Migrahack](http://www.chicagomigrahack.com/).

-Check them out by viewing the files draw.html and naco.html respectively.
+See them in action by viewing the files draw.html and naco.html respectively.

 The prototypes were slapped together in a matter of hours, so I'm here to make improvements like: